 Breastfeeding Peer Supporters provide a valuable role to new and expectant families.
-Volunteers give up their time to offer support and up-to-date information to mothers who may be experiencing breastfeeding issues or who just need some external support from someone who has been there and understands what breastfeeding is like.
+Volunteers give up their time to offer support and up-to-date information to families who may be experiencing breastfeeding issues or who just need some external support from someone who has been there and understands what breastfeeding is like.

 Who can apply to become a Peer Supporter?

 Our only requirement is that you must have breastfed your baby for at least six months (continuously).
 This includes feeding expressed breastmilk and combination feeding.
 We are happy to accept applications from parents of any age – you do not need to currently have a baby or young child.
 It doesn’t matter whether you found breastfeeding easy and straightforward or if you struggled and had lots of problems; all we ask is that you are passionate about breastfeeding and wish to support families in a non-judgement, empathetic way.
-Places on our training courses are limited and will be allocated to those women who our committee feel will be most suited to the training.
+Places on our training courses are limited and will be allocated to those who our committee feel will be most suited to the training.

 What does the training involve?

 Our peer supporter training course typically consists of ten two hour weekly sessions in York.
 Training is given by two experienced International Board Certified Lactation Consultants (IBCLC) and the course covers areas such as how breastfeeding works, how to tackle common breastfeeding problems and counselling and listening skills.
 The sessions involve group discussions, role play and lots of practical exercises.

 How much does the training course cost?